ayushxx7/ayush-mandowara-blog/content/DeepLearning/06-Recurrent-Neural-Networks.md

 ![one-to-many](one-to-many.jfif)

-This architecture hasn’t been used in the fields of computer vision or natural language processing.
+This architecture hasn't been used in the fields of computer vision or natural language processing.
 Rather, it has been used by a wide variety of industries such as music and arts.

 This type of architecture is generally used as a generative model.
 Among popular use of this architecture are applications such as generating music (given a genre, for example), generating landscape images given a keyword, generating text given an instruction/topic, etc.